deweyyyyy/ESP8266-Wifi-Test/README.md

 ## Usage
 1. Clone or download this repository.
 2. Open the project in your preferred IDE (e.g., Arduino IDE).
-3. Replace the placeholders in `script.h` with your WiFi credentials:
+3. Replace the placeholders in `script.ino` with your WiFi credentials:
    ```cpp
    const char* ssid = "YOUR_SSID";
    const char* password = "YOUR_PASSWORD";